Becoming (book)

-Becoming is the memoir by former First Lady of the United States Michelle Obama, published on November 13, 2018.
+Becoming is the first memoir by former First Lady of the United States Michelle Obama, published on November 13, 2018.
 Described by the author as a deeply personal experience, the book talks about her roots and how she found her voice, as well as her time in the White House, her public health campaign, and her role as a mother.
 The book is published by Crown and was released in 24 languages.
 One million copies were donated to First Book, an American nonprofit organization which provides books to children.

 It was the highest-selling book published in the United States in 2018, setting the record 15 days after its publication, with over two million copies sold.

 Background

 The 448-page memoir was published on November 13, 2018.
 Barack Obama said Michelle had a ghostwriter.
 The Observer notes that Becomings acknowledgments section thanks a team of people involved in finishing the book.